txt/plm19/doc/week3.md

      - utilities

 - If I set any of the Smalltalk homework questions, could you answer them in an exam?
-- Write a Smalltalk object method for collecting every second item in a `Colelction`.
+- Write a Smalltalk object method for collecting every second item in a `Collection`.
      - Should that method be in `Collection`?
 Discuss.
 - The following question using the Smalltalk hierarchy, described below:
      - Define a String method for testing if a `String` is a palindrome (i.e. you get